biladina/template_thesis_latex/README.md

 for the full set of project conventions, and each document's own `thesis.md`/`README.md`-equivalent notes (currently only `thesis/thesis.md`) for details specific to that document.

+## License

+Licensed under the GNU General Public License v3.0 -- see [LICENSE](LICENSE) for the full text.